rhythmsection/grove-scheduler/README.md

 In order to run this application, you should be able to follow these steps:

 1. Git Clone from `git clone git@github.com:rhythmsection/grove-scheduler.git`
+2. Run `cd grove-scheduler` to go inside the repo.
 2. Run `npm install`
 3. Run `npm start`